sagar-nautiyal/BusyBuy/README.md

   - `getProductsUsingProductIds(cart)` — improved to batch Firestore `in` queries (Firestore supports up to 10 values per `in` query).
 Falls back to local data when Firestore returns nothing or on error.
   - `getUserCartProducts(uid)` — safely reads a user's cart document and returns a consistent shape when the document does not exist.

-- `src/config/firebase.js` — contains Firebase config.
-Note: the repository currently contains the config values directly; consider moving sensitive keys into environment variables for production.
+- `src/config/firebase.js` — Firebase configuration that reads from environment variables for security.
+See `.env.example` for required variables.

 ## Fixes and improvements I made

-1. Corrected `storageBucket` in `src/config/firebase.js` to `busybuy-fe33d.appspot.com` (the previous value used an incorrect domain `firebasestorage.app`).
+1. **🔒 Security Fix:** Moved Firebase configuration to environment variables in `src/config/firebase.js`.
+All sensitive config values are now loaded from `.env` file instead of being hardcoded.
+2. Corrected `storageBucket` in Firebase config to use the correct `.appspot.com` domain.
-2. Hardened `getUserCartProducts` to handle missing UID, Firestore errors, and missing documents — it now returns `{ docRef, data: null }` when the document doesn't exist.
+3. Hardened `getUserCartProducts` to handle missing UID, Firestore errors, and missing documents — it now returns `{ docRef, data: null }` when the document doesn't exist.
-3. Upgraded `getProductsUsingProductIds` to split product ID lists into batches of 10 and perform multiple `in` queries to Firestore, because Firestore limits `in` to 10 elements.
+4. Upgraded `getProductsUsingProductIds` to split product ID lists into batches of 10 and perform multiple `in` queries to Firestore, because Firestore limits `in` to 10 elements.
 The function still falls back to the local `data` if Firestore returns no results or on error.

-These are small, low-risk, backwards-compatible improvements.
+These are small, low-risk, backwards-compatible improvements with a major security enhancement.

 ## How to run (development)